alex23lemm/AWS-SageMaker-Fundamentals-R-Workshop/02_Model_training/02-Model_training_with_a_built-in_algorithm.md

 > (or any other new data set) comes with no table headers.
 The CSV data to predict must NOT include
 > the dependent variable.

 We follow this standard when storing the data sets in CSV format next.
-If you remember we already made sure to move the dependent variable `chidren` to the first column when preprocessing the data.
+If you remember we already made sure to move the dependent variable `children` to the first column when preprocessing the data.